Stem Cells: Types, Functions, Uses & Issues

 Embryonic Stem Cells

-This is because, Embryonic stem cells are mesenchymal stem cells derived from human embryo which is in between 3- 5 days of its developmental period.
+This is so because, embryonic stem cells are mesenchymal cells extracted from human embryo which is in between 3- 5 days of development.
 They are called pluripotent which imply that the cell has the ability to morph into any kind of tissue in the body but not placental tissue.
 To be specific, through the usage of ES cells, scientists are able to study the first stage of the growth and development of humans and build diseases simulations.
 However, their research and application are open to criticism since the creation of the stem cells, which is by destroying human embryos.

 Adult Stem Cells